Fahim-Hossain-Data/PowerBi_Data-Professional-Survey-Snapshot-Key-Demographics-Salary-Trends-and-Workplace-Insights/README.md

 📝 **Standardizing “Other” Categories**

 - Split write-ins in columns like Favorite Programming Language or Industry using "(" or ":" as delimiters

-- Kept only the main category **Other**, removing any attached text or descriptions in parentheses or after a colon
+- Only retained the main category **Other**, and eliminated all additional text or descriptions in parentheses or following a colon.

 ---